Best Fishing in Oregon

 Many of Tillamook Bay’s coho are headed to the Trask River, where there is a hatchery.
 Sometimes a good fall rain will send most of the run screaming up the rivers, promptly ending the best coho fishing for that year, whereas the Chinook tend to come in during a more prolonged period.

 Note that coho salmon caught here and in many Oregon waters must have a clipped adipose fin (hatchery reared) to keep under set regulations, although when the wild coho runs are particularly strong, the Oregon Department of Fish and Wildlife will sometimes opt to open up limited harvests for unclipped fish in Tillamook Bay and elsewhere.
 These special regulations are announced on ODFW’s website prior to the season.

-While steelhead runs can be great in Tillamook Bay’s feeder readers, these ocean-going rainbow trout are only infrequently caught in freshwater (occasionally as an incidental catch by salmon anglers).
+While steelhead runs can be great in Tillamook Bay’s feeder rivers, these ocean-going rainbow trout are only infrequently caught in saltwater (occasionally as an incidental catch by salmon anglers).

 But native coastal cutthroat trout are a different story.

 This native coastal trout species is common in the rivers and streams that drain into to Tillamook Bay, and some coastal cutthroat are anadromous, meaning they run into saltwater like a salmon or steelhead.
 Known as searuns, harvest trout or bluebacks, these fish don’t go as far out to sea as their larger brethren while they fatten up on shrimp and other forage species and come back more silvery than their cousins sticking it out in the river.